 Cardiac rehabilitation program

-Phase III and IV rehabilitation introduces safe and effective exercise for those with heart disease or who have had surgery.
-The goal is to build a lifelong commitment to cardiac risk factor modification whilst preventing future events.
+Phases III and IV rehabilitation introduces safe and effective exercise for those with heart disease or who have had surgery.
+The goal is to change behaviour and make a commitment to a lifestyle which reduces risk factors of future cardiac events.

 Exercise training during cardiac rehabilitation improves stamina, increases energy levels and reduces bodily pain in nearly all patients, regardless of age, gender or cardiac disability.
 Each session will also include: